nikitajadhav12022008-maker/Quiz-app/README.md

 ## ▶️ How to Run:

-1.Make sure Python is installed on your system
+- Make sure Python is installed on your system
-2.Clone the repository or download the file
+- - Clone the repository or download the file
-Run the program:
+- Run the program:
 ```bash
 python quiz_app.py

 ---

 # 🙋‍♀️ Author: